ory/cli/cmd/cloudx/e2e/README.md

 This suite end-to-end tests the Ory Proxy and Ory Tunnel.

-## Social Sign In
+## Social sign-in

-To perform Social Sign In, we use a pre-configured Ory Network Project with ID `c3564677-7641-4bc4-a49d-e1a19acdbaf9`.
+To perform social sign-in, we use a pre-configured Ory Network project with ID `c3564677-7641-4bc4-a49d-e1a19acdbaf9`.

 The project is configured to use a localhost login & consent app which we run in the background during the tests.
-The project has a social sign in provider called "hydra" which uses the project's own OAuth2 service.
+The project has a social sign-in provider called "hydra" which uses the project's own OAuth2 service.
 That service has an OAuth2 client registered: